 Tax creditsInformation on claiming tax credits and whether you might be eligible

-At the end of March, the ‘Carers’ Passport’ was officially launched in East Herts and Broxbourne.
-The card, which offers discounts and special offers in shops, restaurants and other local businesses, is available to people who are unpaid carers for friends or family.
+This card offers discounts and special offers in shops, restaurants and other local businesses.
+It is available to people who are unpaid carers for friends or family.